isc-projects/bind9/README.md

 ### <a name="build"/> Building BIND

-BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
-Successful builds have been observed on many versions of Linux and UNIX, including RedHat, Fedora, Debian, Ubuntu, SuSE, Slackware, FreeBSD, NetBSD, OpenBSD, Mac OS X, Solaris, HP-UX, AIX, SCO OpenServer, and OpenWRT.
+Minimally, BIND requires a UNIX or Linux system with an ANSI C compiler, basic POSIX support, and a 64-bit integer type.
+Successful builds have been observed on many versions of Linux and UNIX, including RHEL/CentOS, Fedora, Debian, Ubuntu, SLES, openSUSE, Slackware, Alpine, FreeBSD, NetBSD, OpenBSD, macOS, Solaris, OpenIndiana, OmniOS CE, HP-UX, and OpenWRT.

 BIND is also available for Windows Server 2008 and higher.
 See `win32utils/readme1st.txt` for details on building for Windows systems.

 To build on a UNIX or Linux system, use: